Muthi Bhar Chaawal

 Muthi Bhar Chaawal is a Pakistani television series directed by Sangeeta and originally aired on TV One in 2008.
 The series is based on the director's own film of the same name which in turn was based on the classic Urdu novella, "Ek Chadar Maili Si" by Rajinder Singh Bedi.
 The series stars Resham and Ahsan Khan.

+Ahsan Khan teremd his part and the series one of his career favourites.

 Plot

 The story revolves around the village life where a woman lives with her children, her husband and his family.
 One day, Rano's husband dies suddenly.
 She struggles to raise her children as she becomes widow.
 While on the other hand, her in-laws come with proposal of her young brother-in-law and ask her forcefully to marry her whom she treats just as her brother.